 Experience the opening minutes:

-Honored with the Eric Hoffer Award for the Best General Fiction Book of 2018, and among Kirkus Indie’s top five historical fiction books of 2018, Fortnight on Maxwell Street is a reluctant hero’s journey of fear and courage set in Chicago in the spring of 1968.
+Honored with the Eric Hoffer Award for the Best General Fiction Book of 2018, among Kirkus Indie’s top five historical fiction books of 2018, and winner of the AudioFile Magazine Earphones Award, January 2021, Fortnight on Maxwell Street is a reluctant hero’s journey of fear and courage set in Chicago in the spring of 1968.

 24-year-old medical student Nick Weissman spends two weeks delivering babies in the kitchens and bedrooms of the inner-city’s slum tenements.
 Over his head medically, and unprotected in one of America’s most dangerous neighborhoods, his character and resourcefulness are tested in the extreme when a national tragedy intervenes.

 The young white protagonist steps into his racial fear, testing his fledgling professionalism and his honor to care for a black family in grave danger.
 The embodiment of racial hatred, James Earl Ray, moves in parallel with Nick, stalking Martin Luther King, Jr., killing him and igniting the urban chaos that is the setting for the climax of the story.

 A note from the author about the audiobook: